ntrel/cpp2/README.md

 except each parameter must have an identifier using the form `identifier: Type`.

-A function is initialized from a statement, or an expression.
+A function is initialized from a statement or an expression.
+For the latter, `return` is implied.

 ```c++
 f: (i: int) -> int = return i;